interactive-data-language/vscode-idl/libs/tokenizer/tokenizer/README.md

 2. Automated: tests created automatically that were human-reviewed for correctness.

 To add more tests, automation is likely the key.
-To do this, add your tests to `apps/test-parsing-tokenizer/src/test-maker/auto-tests.interface.ts` (make sure to add them in alphabetically so they are easier to track down) and then run:
+To do this, add your tests to `apps/test-tokenizer-tokenizer/src/test-maker/auto-tests.interface.ts` (make sure to add them in alphabetically so they are easier to track down) and then run:

 ```
-npm run make-parsing-tokenizer-tests
+npm run make-tokenizer-tokenizer-tests
 ```

 This will create all of the automated tests and format them so false-changes won't be tracked.